Taran Armstrong: Santa Cruz Warriors (2025)

 On 25 February 2025, Armstrong signed a two-way contract with the Golden State Warriors, becoming the first Tasmanian to sign in the NBA.
 He made his debut for the Santa Cruz Warriors of the NBA G League on 7 March 2025, recording seven assists in a 112–110 loss to the Wisconsin Herd.
 He played in 12 games for Santa Cruz in the G League, but did not make his NBA debut for Golden State.
 He became a free agent following the 2024–25 season.

-Dubai Basketball (2025–present)
+Dubai Basketball (2025–2026)

 On 10 October 2025, Armstrong signed with Dubai Basketball of the ABA League and EuroLeague.

+Tasmania JackJumpers (2026–present)

+On 20 May 2026, Armstrong signed a two-year contract with the Tasmania JackJumpers.
+He was named the JackJumpers' vice captain alongside Josh Bannan for the 2026–27 NBL season.

 National team career

-In 2019, Armstrong represented Australia at the FIBA Under-17 Oceania Championship, where he helped his country win the gold medal with 11 points per game.
+In 2019, Armstrong represented the Australia junior national team at the FIBA Under-17 Oceania Championship, where he helped his country win the gold medal with 11 points per game.

-Armstrong played for Australia at the 2021 FIBA Under-19 Basketball World Cup, 2022 FIBA Asia Cup qualifiers, and 2025 FIBA Asia Cup qualifiers.
+Armstrong played for the Australian Boomers at the 2021 FIBA Under-19 Basketball World Cup, 2022 FIBA Asia Cup qualifiers, and 2025 FIBA Asia Cup qualifiers.

+In June 2026, Armstrong was named in the Boomers squad for the next window of the FIBA Basketball World Cup 2027 Asian Qualifiers in Perth in July.